shivamsinghss/WorkBuddy/README.md

 > *One platform.
 Every HR operation.
 Zero infrastructure overhead.*

+🌐 **WorkBuddy website url link:** [https://shivamsinghss.github.io/WorkBuddy/src/main/resources/static/index.html](https://shivamsinghss.github.io/WorkBuddy/src/main/resources/static/index.html)

 ---

 ## Executive Summary

-WorkBuddy is a self-hosted HR management platform built for startups, small businesses, and internal teams that need a fast, reliable, and cost-effective way to manage their workforce — without the complexity of enterprise tools or the cost of SaaS subscriptions.
+WorkBuddy is a **free, professional HR management portal built specifically for small business owners** who need enterprise-grade HR capabilities without enterprise-grade costs.
+Whether you run a team of 5 or 50, WorkBuddy gives you the same tools used by large companies — employee management, attendance, leave, payroll, performance reviews, training, and recruitment — all in one place, completely free.

+No subscription.
+No credit card.
+No IT team required.
+Just sign in and start managing your team like a pro.

-At its core, WorkBuddy centralizes six critical HR operations — employee management, attendance, leave, payroll, performance, and recruitment — into a single, role-aware portal.
+At its core, WorkBuddy centralizes six critical HR operations into a single, role-aware portal.
 With a planned scheduler engine, WorkBuddy will automate routine HR tasks like monthly payroll generation, training assignments, and recruitment pipeline updates, reducing manual effort to near zero.

 ---